Funds That Support Allied Health

 Central Illinois Community Blood Center Scholarship

 The Central Illinois Blood Center was founded in 1971 to serve as the link between people willing to give blood and those who need it.
 The Central Illinois Community Blood Center (CICBC) Scholarship was established for junior and senior full-time students enrolled in the Clinical Laboratory Science Program at UIS.
 Amid a dramatic nation-wide shortage, the CIBC scholarships are designed to encourage qualified students to pursue careers as blood banking and transfusion medicine technologists.

-James Evenson Allied Health CLS Scholarship Fund
+James Evenson Allied Health MLS Scholarship Fund

 Not interested in any of the funds above?
-Then you can create your own scholarship fund that targets the students you specify in the Clinical Laboratory Studies Department.
+Then you can create your own scholarship fund that targets the students you specify in the Medical Laboratory Studies Department.
 As the principle donor of this new scholarship, you would get to name the fund and establish the selection criteria.